KarenStonecypher/SQL-Rockbuster_Video/README.md

 ## Data

-Rockbuster provided the data set in the project brief and the data was analyzed using a relational database management system and PostgreSQL.
+Rockbuster provided the data set in the project brief, and the data was analyzed using a relational database management system and PostgreSQL.
 The data set includes information on customers, staff, store locations, movies in stock, actors, movie languages, and rentals.

 ## Visualizations